humblelistener/humblelistener.github.io/_drafts/Recipe for High Performance Teams.md

 A observer plays a important role in understanding the stages of forming and norming and facilitating that process - commonly labelled as a responsibility of scrum master or agile coach.

 >When they are ready, they know how to hunt as a pack.
 They will know how to get work done leveraging individuals strengths and organise themselves around it.

+## Supporting a team in their Pursuit

+Here is a role of leader, who has established a clear goal and set up a team that is pursuing it.
+Like any stories goes the team goes through challenges.
+Challenges that some time question the purpose of the team, sometimes test the fabric of togetherness in the team.

+I am pretty sure, we have all been through it and how it feels like when,

+* People stepping up on each other toes and finding what used to collaborative set up in changing to the worse
+* A team encouters a failure
+* stumbles upon a roadblock and not finding a way out
+* Losing morale due to environmental changes
+* Losses team due to lack of knowledge or experience
+* Emergence of an tangential incentive away from the goal

+So what does the Leader do when things like this happen?
+Simple, they back the team.
+Like it is important that individuals in the team back each other, it is equally important the team gets the support.

+Backing here means doing several things.
+I know a successful Leader/Manager, who used to play the role of a entertainer.
+Let me tell about him.
+We were working on fix bid time sensitive project at that time.
+The team has been awesome and getting things done at a great pace.
+But as pressure against the delivery date start building, there was sense of tension that builds up every now and then.
+This Manager who has least knowledge about the technology, business domain that we are working on was very innovative.
+He understood that the pace at which we are working is not sustainable unless we have fun and enjoy things ensured every single day there is some surprise to the team.
+Be it ordering innovative food, celebrating random reasons with grandness or just playing music and impromptu dance on the floor.
+He was very successful in lightening the situation.

+That is just an example to tell that Leaders are responsible and have to be innovative to ensure that team stays highly performant.

+Some of the things that I noticed are,

+1. Be entertainers when tension builds up and losen the tension
+1. Support by providing training
+1. Support by providing some perks and incentives to keep them motivated
+1. Brining external experts to help the situation
+1. Organising team activities
+1. Moderating incentives and KPI's
+1. and most of all staying in touch with the team.

 ----
 ### Revisit later